Chetna-Bisht/pythonAssignment/README.md

 Utilize image processing techniques and computer vision algorithms to automate feature extraction.

 Validate the extracted features against known reference data where applicable.

-### Tools & Technologies

-OpenCV for image processing

-Python for scripting and automation

-Machine learning models (if applicable) for feature detection

-Geometric analysis for distance and positioning calculations

 ### Expected Output